-CHPS supports an evidence-based approach to the design, construction, and operation of school buildings, and we support in partnership or spirit any study that seeks to better understand the connection between the physical environment and the wellbeing of students, teachers, and school administrators.
-We have attempted to compile existing evidence and other resources from our partners that will help you learn about this important connection.
+Because we value schools as special places with precious occupants, CHPS supports an evidence-based approach to the design, construction, and operation of school facilities.
+We support in partnership or spirit any effort that seeks to better understand and explain the connection between the physical environment and the well-being of students, teachers, and school administrators.
+The Knowledge Library is a clearinghouse of studies, reports, and other resources that will help you learn about this important connection.

 https://schools.forhealth.org/ - ongoing initiative covering K-12 schools, multiple studies

 Foundations for Student Success: How School Buildings Influence Student Health, Thinking and Performance - quick link to 2017 report

 Schools for Health Describes how the school building influences the student's health, thinking and performance.
 The report incorporates findings from over 200 research studies and considers over 70 health outcomes related to school buildings.
 Complemented by various research articles linking student health and student thinking with student performance.

 The Impact of School Infrastructure on Learning: A Synthesis of the Evidence.
 (2019)

 This report reviews current research studies on how school infrastructure affects children’s learning outcomes and to identify key parameters that can inform the design, implementation, and supervision of future educational infrastructure projects.
 The narrative suggests a series of questions to be answered in order to create an optimal learning environment.
 Key findings from studies of international practice are a first step towards identifying optimal solutions to the concerns addressed through questions and maximizing the benefits of school infrastructure.